Mobile Food Trucks and Push Carts

 227 E Chestnut Expwy Springfield, MO 65802

-- To ensure your mobile food truck or push cart meet Fire Code standards, please contact the Springfield Fire Department at (417) 874-2300.
+- Please review the following Fire Department requirements here and here.
+To ensure your mobile food truck or push cart meet Fire Code standards, please contact the Springfield Fire Department at (417) 874-2300.

 - To ensure your mobile food truck or push cart complies with the Clean Water Services, please contact the Fats, Oils, Grease program at (417) 864-1923.